 The transfer of the PA to the deep end of the FTC requires the filling of the deep end of the canal with borated water to a level that would provide adequate radiation shielding for the PA.
 A dam weighing approximately two tons will be fabricated from stainless steel plates and shapes and placed into position in the existing keyways along the east and west walls of the FTC on elevation 322'-6" to allow the deep end of the canal to be filled to a level above the floor of the shallow end of the canal.
 The five ton hoist attached to the main hook of the polar crane is planned to be used to install the dam.
-The main structure of the dam is a 3/8" x 6'-0" x 20'-10.25" stainless steel plate with stiffeners behind and along the perimeter of the plate.
+The main structure of the dam is a $3/8" \times 6'-0"$ x 20'-10.25" stainless steel plate with stiffeners behind and along the perimeter of the plate.
 The dam will be installed within the keyway on each side of the FTC and made watertight by the installation of two redundant parallel inflatable gaskets along the dam edges which contact the canal walls and floor.
 The gaskets will be leak-tested to demonstrate zero leakage by filling the gap between the gaskets with water.
-Any leakage which may occur as a result of gasket deterioration will be collected by the shallow end collection system.
+Any leakage which may occur as a result of gasket deterioration will be collected in the new fuel pit in the shallow end of the FTC.
+The capability to remove water from the new fuel pit will be provided.

-Following the installation and leak-testing of the dam gaskets, the flanges on the fuel transfer tubes will be removed and the deep end of the FTC will be filled with RCS grade borated water such that the water level will be approximately at the 327'-8" elevation after the PA is in place.
+Following the installation and leak-testing of the dam gaskets, the flanges on the fuel transfer tubes will be removed and the deep end of the FTC will be filled with RCS grade borated water such that the water level will be approximstely at the 327'-8" elevation after the PA is in place.
 The deep end of the FTC will be filled with reactor coolant grade borated water using the Fuel Transfer Canal Fill System.
 The FTC level will be monitored by a bubbler with level indication and alarm in the control room.
 It is currently planned that fuel pool 'A' will be filled later.
 In the period between the filling of the FTC and fuel pool 'A' provisions will be made for preventing any leakage into the fuel pool through the transfer tubes.

 The IIF platform located on top of the IIF will be removed and staged on the 347'-6" elevation.
 The removal of the IIF platform is required not only to allow for PA removal but also to allow for the installation of the steel support structure for the defueling work platform (DWP).
 The DWP support structure has four vertical columns that rest on the canal floor at elevation 322'-6" outside of the canal seal plate.
 The canal seal plate protective cover will be removed prior to the installation of these columns.
 The horizontal beams of this support structure will accommodate decking that can be used as a working platform.
 A soft flexible cover will be available to be installed over the IIF following removal of the IIF platform.
+3